1-507TH PIR BASIC AIRBORNE COURSE

-U.S. Army Airborne Students, assigned to Alpha, Bravo, and Charlie Company, 1st Battalion, 507th Parachute Infantry Regiment, attends the Army's Basic Airborne Course at Fort Benning, GA., June 8-12, 2025.
-The Basic Airborne Course is a three week course where Soldiers from all branches of the U.S. Armed Forces are trained in basic paratrooper techniques and focuses on developing leadership, self-confidence, and aggression through physical and mental conditioning, preparing Soldiers for parachute operations in combat.

-(U.S. Army Reserve video by Sgt.
-1st Class Austin Berner, SSG Keith Thornburgh, SSG Eric Kestner, and SPC Kelsey Kollar)
+U.S. Army Staff Sgt.
+Hayden Eads, assigned to Alpha Company,1st Battalion, 507th Parachute Infantry Regiment, removes the static lines off the anchor cable on U.S. Air Force C-17 aircraft over Fryar Drop Zone, Fort Benning, GA., June 9, 2025.
+Basic Airborne Course is a three week course where Soldiers from all branches of the U.S. Armed Forces are trained in basic paratrooper techniques and focuses on developing leadership, self-confidence, and aggression through physical and mental conditioning, preparing Soldiers for parachute operations in combat.
+(U.S. Army Reserve photo by Sgt.
+1st Class Austin Berner)

 |Date Taken: